timebotdon/js-shell/README.md

 ```

 ## Client
-In this aspect, the client component acts as th
 ### Configuration
 Keys used in the client config:
 * `aes_password`: String.
 AES Cipher key.
 Must have a 32 alphanumeric characters.